Lituhana/Home-Banking-QA/README.md

 ### 🔐 Authentication Test Cases:

-- Validating login session and logout and negative testing (failed attempts with invalid credentials).
+- Validating login with valid credentials, logout validation and negative testing with invalid accounts.

 The test cases for the authentication part are located in:

 - [Authentication Test Cases](02-Tests/Authentication-Test-Cases/)